Why My Brain Starts Working When It’s Time to Sleep

 The fact that I forgot to reply to someone three days ago.

-Why couldn’t this energy show up earlier?
+Why could not this energy showed up earlier?

 The Sudden Career Planning Session at 12:47 AM